This child development series takes a look at typical development and how it may influence your child’s eating and behavior around food and eating.

 - Teach simple skills and advance the complexity as your child ages and shows they are ready.

-- Be factual about nutrition (look it up if you have to) and avoid the opinionated perspective (because it may be faddish or fictitious).
+- Be factual about nutrition (look it up if you have to: my book Fearless Feeding is a great resource!) and avoid the opinionated perspective (because it may be faddish or fictitious).

 - Provide support, yet allow independence.